ARIES-Embedded/PIC16F1-USB-DFU-Bootloader/README.md

 dt	'L', 0x00
 ```
 # Firmware
 Firmware is located under /example-apps/aries-firmware
-To make use of the I2C interface the i2c-aries-emb driver (soonTM) (derived from [i2c-tiny-usb](https://github.com/harbaum/I2C-Tiny-USB)) is required.
+To make use of the I2C interface the i2c-aries-emb driver (derived from [i2c-tiny-usb](https://github.com/harbaum/I2C-Tiny-USB)) is required.
-The JTAG interface is used with OpenOCD (requires modified USB-Blaster driver (soonTM) )
+The JTAG interface is used with OpenOCD >=0.10
 Compiled hex files are located under /example-apps/aries-firmware/hex-images/

 # From PIC16F1-USB-DFU-Bootloader